mgdevelops2/newPass-/README.md

-# 03-JS-Challenge
+# Password Generator Starter Code

-This is the GTBootCamp - 03/JS/Challenge
+This is the main branch for my 3rd JS challenge